caracatrepa/caracatrepa.github.io/docs/week2/brain-rewires.md

 Segal.

-But no. Depressed brains responded differently to the two kinds of treatment--and in a very interesting way.
+But no. Depressed brains responded differently to the two kinds of treatment-and in a very interesting way.
 CBT muted overactivity in the frontal cortex, the seat of reasoning, logic and higher thought as well as of endless rumination